yoctoproject/poky/documentation/ref-manual/terms.rst

       of the supported image types that the Yocto Project provides, see the ":ref:`ref-manual/images:Images`" chapter.

+   :term:`Initramfs`
+      An Initial RAM Filesystem (:term:`Initramfs`) is an optionally compressed :wikipedia:`cpio <Cpio>` archive which is extracted
+      by the Linux kernel into RAM in a special :wikipedia:`tmpfs <Tmpfs>` instance, used as the initial root filesystem.

+      This is a replacement for the legacy init RAM disk ("initrd") technique, booting on an emulated block device in RAM, but being less efficient because of the overhead of going through a filesystem and having to duplicate accessed file contents in the file cache in RAM, as for any block device.

+      .. note:

+         As far as bootloaders are concerned, :term:`Initramfs` and "initrd" images are still copied to RAM in the same way.
+That's why most most bootloaders refer to :term:`Initramfs` images as "initrd" or "init RAM disk".

+      This kind of mechanism is typically used for two reasons:

+      -  For booting the same kernel binary on multiple systems requiring different device drivers.
+The :term:`Initramfs` image is then customized for each type of system, to include the specific  kernel modules necessary to access the final root filesystem.
+This technique is used on all GNU / Linux distributions for desktops and servers.

+      -  For booting faster.
+As the root filesystem is extracted into RAM, accessing the first user-space applications is very fast, compared to having to initialize a block device, to access multiple blocks from it, and to go through a filesystem having its own overhead.
+         For example, this allows to display a splashscreen very early, and to later take care of mounting the final root filesystem and loading less time-critical kernel drivers.

+      This cpio archive can either be loaded to RAM by the bootloader, or be included in the kernel binary.

+      For information on creating and using an :term:`Initramfs`, see the ":ref:`dev-manual/building:building an initial ram filesystem (Initramfs) image`" section in the Yocto Project Development Tasks Manual.

    :term:`Layer`
       A collection of related recipes.
 Layers allow you to consolidate related metadata to customize your build.
 Layers also isolate information used